ajaykesarwani/Accident-Video-Classification/README.md

 - `Pretrain Model.ipynb` – Trains and saves a CNN model from scratch.
 - `Final_CNN.ipynb` – Loads pretrained weights, fine-tunes the model, and evaluates it.
-- (Optional: Not included in repo but mentioned) `LSTM_Model.ipynb` – Implements LSTM-based classification using frame sequences. *(Can be added if you want to include it in the repo.)*

 ---